rtuhpc/hpc-platform/doc/index.rst

    lti.md
    learning_resources.md

-The HPC platform provides students, educators, researchers, and industry professionals with a single point of access to virtual computing infrastructure to support learning and development of advanced digital skills.
+The HPC platform provides students, educators, researchers, and industry professionals with a single point of access to virtual computing infrastructure to support learning and development of advanced digital skills in Latvia.

 .. image:: images/HPC_platform_v6_1_ENG.png
   :width: 600